 - What does he think his future self might choose to do with that money?

 - What else could that amount of money buy him in the future?
 Is he interested in starting a business that needs funding?
 Buying a house?
 Taking a gap year to travel?

 Not being able to do/have those things is really what the loan is going to cost him.

-TheHomeSchoolMom has put together a workbook download to help students evaluate their college options.
-The workbook, which is a newsletter subscriber exclusive download, includes many of the suggestions made here along with forms for determining loan costs and creating budgets.
-You can download the workbook in our subscriber area.
-Your subscribed email address is the username and morningcoffee is the password.
+TheHomeSchoolMom has put together a workbook to help students evaluate their college options.
+The workbook, which is a newsletter subscriber exclusive files, includes many of the suggestions made here along with forms for determining loan costs and creating budgets.

 Opportunity Cost. (n.).
 BusinessDictionary.com.
 Retrieved February 14, 2015, from http://www.businessdictionary.com/definition/opportunity-cost.html